A-Star100/srb2-mods/CL_SpeedySonic/README.md

 Speedy Sonic is slightly faster than vanilla Sonic but still controllable like him, as well as having 2 new abilities:

-- **Boost:** Keep running fast enough and blaze through stages at incredible speeds!
+- **Boost:** Build up enough speed until you flash and hear a spin sort of sound.
+Once you do, you can blaze through stages at incredible speeds!
 The longer you go the faster you get!
 But be warned!
-If at any time you stop, or get hit by an enemy, the boost will end!
+If at any time you stop, or get hit by an enemy, the boost will end (you can always start one up again though)!
 - **Multithok:** Chain Sonic's signature speed thoks in a crazy, broken frenzy!
 (I used the code from the MultiThokEveryone mod, also by me!).

 He can also turn Super!